Celtic's Kyogo out for up to a month

 The 26-year-old attacker was hurt in Japan's World Cup qualifying win over China on Tuesday.

-Postecoglou says the prognosis initial is "three to four weeks" out, but added that Kyogo is "optimistic about working hard to get back".
+Postecoglou says the prognosis initially is "three to four weeks" out, but added that Kyogo is "optimistic about working hard to get back".

-Celtic are due to play seven matches domestically and in the Europa League between now and the 3 October.
+Celtic are due to play seven matches domestically and in the Europa League between now and 3 October.

 Postecoglou's side host Ross County on Saturday in the Scottish Premiership searching for just a third league win of the season, with a trip to Seville to face Real Betis to come on Thursday.